21st Biennale of Sydney

 Across various venues in Sydney

-2018 marks the 45th anniversary of the Biennale of Sydney and its 21st edition.
+Australia's longest standing global visual art event 2018 marks the 45th anniversary of the Biennale of Sydney and its 21st edition.
 The Biennale of Sydney provides a platform for art and ideas and is recognised globally for commissioning and presenting innovative, thought-provoking art from Australia and around the world.
-A leading international art event, the Biennale has showcased the work of almost 1,800 artists from more than 100 countries since its inception in 1973.
+An influential international event, the Biennale has showcased the work of almost 1,800 artists from more than 100 countries since its inception in 1973.
 Participating artists in the 21st Biennale of Sydney hail from six continents including Africa, Asia, Australia, North and South America.

 Exploring the curatorial theme of SUPERPOSITION: Equilibrium & Engagement, the 21st Biennale is set to open at seven of the city’s most respected museums, galleries and non-traditional exhibition spaces including the Art Gallery of NSW (AGNSW), Artspace, Carriageworks, Cockatoo Island, Museum of Contemporary Art Australia (MCA), Sydney Opera House and 4A Centre for Contemporary Asian Art.